Choosing the Right Tree for a Magical Christmas

 Measure the space where the tree will stand.
 A tree that is too tall or too wide can overwhelm the room.
 Look for a tree with a full, symmetrical shape for a classic appearance.
-This tree is known for its realism, achieved with True Needle® foliage, and its upward-sloping branches, which are designed to showcase decorations
+This tree is known for its realism, achieved with True Needle® foliage, and its upward-sloping branches are designed to showcase decorations.

 Real trees offer a fresh pine scent and natural beauty but require maintenance like watering and needle cleanup.
 Artificial trees are reusable, often come pre-lit, and can be shaped to perfection.
-Balsam Hill are know for their realism so its a win win with them.
+Balsam Hill is known for their realism, so it's a win-win with them.

-Popular tree varieties include the Vermont White Spruce which is know to look the most natural and realistic.
-Their Flip Tree® is a patented design that allows set up and take down in minutes by simply flipping the base and attaching the treetop.
+Popular tree varieties include the Vermont White Spruce, which is known to look the most natural and realistic.
+Their Flip Tree® is a patented design that allows setup and takedown in minutes by simply flipping the base and attaching the treetop.

 Selecting a Color Scheme

 This pairing creates a rich, festive look.
-Use red berries, ribbons, and branches alongside gold accents like accents, bells, and garlands.
+Use red berries, ribbons, and branches alongside gold accents like bells and garlands.

 Emphasize the natural green of the tree with white lights and snowflake ornaments for a winter wonderland feel.